fluid-project/handbook.floeproject.org/src/collections/techniques/en-CA/IntegratingSignLanguage.md

 Some technical things to also consider:

-* Where the videos will be stored/hosted?
+* Where the videos will be stored/hosted
-* Does the video player meet the needs of the users?
+* If the video player meets the needs of the users

 ## Test your website